Tencent/matrix/README.md

 + A tool for saving virtual memory overhead caused by WebView preloading when WebView is not actually used.
 It's useful for reducing crashes caused by virtual memory insufficient under 32bit environment.
 + **Non-invasive.** It is based on PLT-hook([iqiyi/xHook](https://github.com/iqiyi/xHook)), so we do NOT need to recompile the native libraries.
 + WebView still works after using this tool.

+#### MemGuard

++ A tool base on GWP-Asan to detect heap memory issues.
++ **Non-invasive.** It is based on PLT-hook([iqiyi/xHook](https://github.com/iqiyi/xHook)), so we do NOT need to recompile the native libraries.
++ It's able to apply on specific libraries that needs to be detected by RegEx.

++ It detects heap memory accessing overlap, use-after-free and double free issues.

 #### Backtrace Component